 The first issue of GWR took 13 and a half 90-hour weeks to complete, it contained 198 pages.

 The original plan by Guinness was to offer free copies of their book to around 80,000 Irish and British pubs.
 But the book was such a hit and the demand so high it skipped out that stage and went straight to best seller status!

-Do you know any Guinness World Record facts that we’ve missed out?
-Share them here in the comments section below!
+Do you know any Guinness World Record facts?
+Share them in the comments below!